Things to do in Amed

 This shallow bay is fantastic for snorkeling as its 70m reef drop-off is accessible from the shore.
 It also has calm water, beautiful coral, and plenty of interesting sea life to spot.
 Look out for the underwater temple with its beautiful Balinese carvings, which is actually Indonesia’s first underwater mailbox!

 The small temple was sunk over 10 years ago to raise awareness of the impact of climate change on the reef.
-You can buy waterproof postcards from the local shops in the village and post them back home underwater—a unique thing to do in Amed!
+You can buy waterproof postcards from the local shops in the village and post them back home underwater—we thought this to be one of the most unique things to do in Amed!

 Lipah Beach